stargate/docker-images/examples/stargate-jwt-auth/README.md

 This directory includes an example to start a keycloak server along with a Cassandra cluster and a Stargate node.

-Documentation on this feature can be found at: https://stargate.io/docs/stargate/0.1/developers-guide/authnz.html[Auth API].
+Documentation on this feature can be found at: [Auth API](https://stargate.io/docs/stargate/0.1/developers-guide/authnz.html).

 # Run demo